yujunz/gitlab.com-runbooks/howto/haproxy.md

 $ sudo /usr/local/sbin/drain_haproxy.sh -w 60
 ```

-Un-draining is not automatic.
-It must be done by calling the drain script again in un-drain mode.
+Un-draining is executed as part of the haproxy systemd unit start process.
+It can also be done manually by calling the drain script again in un-drain mode.

 ```console
 $ sudo /usr/local/sbin/drain_haproxy.sh -u